acemod/ACE3/docs/wiki/framework/repair-framework.md

 // vehicles Init field in the
 this setVariable ["ace_repair_disabled", true];

-// exeucted by a serverside script during a cutscene _truck setVariable ["ace_repair_disabled", true, true];
+// executed by a serverside script during a cutscene _truck setVariable ["ace_repair_disabled", true, true];
 ```